 Students who are not eligible for the Aspirations Reimbursement program (as described above), but are attending a High School or Academy within the State of Maine will be considered In-State and charged the EC tuition rate.

 Students attending a High School or Academy outside of the State of Maine will be considered Out-Of-State and charged the rate set forth by the campus.

 Charging of Fees:

 Starting with the Fall 2020 term the only fees charged to EC students will be those that are course specific materials, travel/housing fees or digital book fees.
 Examples of these fees are lab fees, art supply fees, field trip fees, required room and board fees, required digital book costs.

 Billing to the Maine DOE will be done each term and submitted on or prior to the due date.
 The due date is set each year by the DOE.
-Typically the date for the Fall semester is mid-October, Spring semester is mid-March, and Summer is the first week of June.
+Typically the date for the combined bill for summer and fall semesters is mid-October, and Spring semester is mid-March.
 Maine DOE will only be billed for those students eligible for the reimbursement as described above.
 All other charges on a students’ account will be billed directly to the student.

 Early College students will be treated as all other students in the area of holds for non-payment.

 (Students who drop during the add/drop period will not be charged tuition.)

 The financial add/drop and withdrawal policy for Early College students will be different than the academic drop/withdrawal (WD) policies at each campus.